7 Easy Tips to Keep Dry Lips Moisturized During Winter

 Drink Plenty Of Water

 As we mentioned earlier, one of the leading causes of dry lips is dehydration.
 When you don't drink enough water, the body will produce less saliva, which will make your lips drier.
 You need to make sure to drink at least six glasses of water per day to keep your body hydrated and help prevent dry lips from occurring.
+Staying hydrated is the best way to keep lips hydrated and healthy.

 Caffeine is a diuretic, which means it causes the body to expel more water than usual.
 This can decrease your hydration levels and cause your lips to become dry and cracked.
 To prevent this from happening, try limiting your caffeine intake to just one cup of coffee or tea per day.